ubccr/xdmod-supremm/docs/supremm-processing-install.md

 **Rocky 8**

-The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) repository.
-This repository can be added with this command:
+The RPM package has dependencies that are available in the [EPEL](http://fedoraproject.org/wiki/EPEL) and PowerTools repositories.
+These can be added with the following commands:

     # dnf install epel-release

-It also requires the PCP python libraries, which are included in Rocky 8.
+    # dnf config-manager --set-enabled powertools

 An RPM package for Rocky 8 is [available for download](https://github.com/ubccr/supremm/releases/latest).